Selli Engler: After the war

-After the war Engler continued to live in Berlin-Kreuzberg in the Ritterstrasse as a writer, however, there are no known publications.
-In 1956 she was briefly observed by the East German Stasi, whose report described her as "1.69m tall, of stable figure, has a full face and was carelessly dressed."
-At that time she made a living by subletting.
+After the war, Engler continued to live in Berlin-Kreuzberg in the Ritterstrasse as a writer, however, there are no known publications.
+In 1956, she was briefly observed by the East German Stasi, whose report described her as "1.69m tall, of stable figure, has a full face and was carelessly dressed."
+At that time, she made a living by subletting.
 She moved at the beginning of the 1970s to Berlin-Marienfelde, where she died shortly thereafter in April 1972.

 Legacy

 Already contemporary, Franz Scott saw Engler in an outstanding position as one of the pioneers of the lesbian movement alongside Lotte Hahm.
-According to him she "had achieved a certain significance among homosexual women".
+According to him, she "had achieved a certain significance among homosexual women".

 Alfred Döblin mounted a text passage of her novel Erkenntnis in a parodistic manner into a passage of his novel Berlin Alexanderplatz, where he deals with homosexual love.
 Döblin expert Gabriele Sander attests Engler a "highly trivial [...]
 Courths-Mahler style" in this context.

-In an analysis of Englers novel Arme kleine Jett, Doris Claus emphasises the emancipatory value of Englers literary work.
+In an analysis of Englers novel Arme kleine Jett, Doris Claus emphasizes the emancipatory value of Englers literary work.
 By drawing a lesbian way of life without massive conflicts with social environment and society in the realistically drawn Berlin female artist milieu, she sketches a utopia and offers possibilities for identification.

 Today, Engler is recognized above all for her activist activity as one of the "central and long-standing makers of the lesbian subculture in Berlin in the 1920s" and a "prominent lesbian fighter during the Weimar Republic".
 In 2015, the naming of a Berlin street after Engler was considered, but due to Engler's somewhat ambivalent behaviour during National Socialism, this was controversial, the naming did not take place.